max071985/loot-to-sheet/README.md

 # **BDO Loot to Sheet**
-This program will take your in-game screenshot and process it directly into your spreadsheet.
+This program will take your in-game screenshot(s) and process it directly into your spreadsheet.

 ## How to use?